Carlsbad Domestic Violence Defense Attorneys

 District attorneys and law enforcement officials tend to be highly prejudicial against defendants who have been charged with domestic violence.
 That’s why it’s essential to have an experienced Carlsbad criminal defense attorney by your side.

 Our founding attorney James N. Dicks has over 30 years of experience navigating the criminal justice system in San Diego County.
-If you’ve been accused of domestic violence, your first call should be used to contact jD Law Criminal Defense Attorneys at (760) 630-2000.
+If you’ve been accused of domestic violence in Carlsbad, your first call should be used to contact jD Law Criminal Defense Attorneys at (760) 630-2000.

 Domestic violence is classified as a wobbler offense in California.
 That means the district attorney may choose to prosecute domestic violence as a misdemeanor or a felony, depending on the circumstances involved.
 Factors that prosecutors consider when charging a defendant for domestic violence include: